mbeddr/mps-platform-docs/src/doc/docs/home/general.md

     - [Learning MPS | mps.rocks](https://mps.rocks/#learning-mps)
     - Getting Started: [Part I](https://www.f1re.io/getting-started){{ blog('F1RE') }}, [Part II](https://www.f1re.io/getting-started-pt2){{ blog('F1RE') }}

-??? question "Is there a high-level presentation that I can have a look at?"
+??? question "Is there a high-level presentation that I can have a look at? :beginner:"

     Yes, there is a presentation from 2020 by [Václav Pech](https://github.com/vaclav).

     <iframe src="https://drive.google.com/file/d/1ofeLyO4mGC9tkDN88xPedCCxp8cpflqK/preview" width="100%" height="640px" allow="autoplay" framborder="0"></iframe>

-!!! question "Are there any video tutorials besides the official videos?"
+!!! question "Are there any video tutorials besides the official videos? :beginner:"

     Yes, [Heavy Meta TV](https://heavymeta.tv) hosts in-depth tutorials about MPS for a total length of 20 hours.
     @coolya filmed the tutorials as part of a series of live streams in 2018/2019.